 To perform a routing with a pivot point, first make sure the isochrones of the desired routing are displayed on the map.

-Simply tap/click on the name of the routing in the sidebar:
+Then simply tap/click on the name of the routing in the sidebar:

 When isochrones are displayed, you can use a pivot point.